A guide to all the vineyards and wineries to look out for in Dorset – many of which are open for tours and tastings…

-Tours and Tastings: Self-guided tours cost £7.50 and include three tastings, while guided tours take place on Saturdays at 10:30am and cost £15.
-These tours take around two hours and also include a tasting of three wines.
+Tours and Tastings: Self-guided tours cost £15 and include a tasting flight, while guided tours cost £25.
+Guided tours take around two hours and also include a tasting of three wines.
 Private tours can also be arranged.

 Address: The Tasting Room, Crawthorne Farm, Crawthorne, Dorchester DT2 7NG

 READ MORE: 20 of the Best Places to Eat in Dorchester

 Over in Lychett Matravers, just outside of Poole, lies the English Oak Vineyard; a 23-acre family-run boutique vineyard set within the tranquil Dorset countryside.
 Again, this winery follows the Traditional Method, with a passionate commitment to low-volume, high-quality wine production with minimal intervention.

 The resulting collection of sparkling wines is exceptional.
 And the vineyard itself is particularly beautiful, with a picturesque 17th-century farmhouse and 23,000 vines surrounded by the majestic oaks which inspired the winery’s name.
 As well as tours, the vineyard can also be hired for functions and weddings.
 It’s hard to imagine a more romantic setting for an event!

 Tours and Tastings: Public tours cost £20, including a tasting, and run on Fridays and Saturdays between June-September.
 Private tours can also be arranged, as well as a romantic Vineyard Picnic for something a bit special.